MathieuUrstein/HEIG.TWEB.Project02/README.md

     $ docker run -p 27017:27017 mongo34

 #### NPM
-After that, you need to build the npm dependencies with this command:
+After that, you need to download and build the npm dependencies with this command:

     $ npm install